frizatch/QGIS-Intro-to-GIS/README.md

 We can also select our trees using another layer of data.
 This is where the real power of GIS starts coming in!
 There seems to be a different kind of pattern with our Ponderosa Pines in contrast to the Norway Maples.
 Let's investigate the relationship of these evergreens to parks.

+#### Query Directions

-First we're going to place a *query* on our trees layer so we're only working with the Ponderosa Pines.
+This time we'll place a query on our trees layer so we're only working with the Ponderosa Pines.

 - Right click on the trees layer
 - Select Properties